David Rubenstein: American historic sites and national monuments

 He donated $10 million to the White House Historical Association in 2011.

 In 2013, he donated $10 million to the Mount Vernon Ladies' Association for the construction of a building to house the Fred W. Smith National Library for the Study of George Washington at Mount Vernon, and to endow a fund for rare books and manuscripts.

 In 2015, Rubenstein donated $5.37 million to the National Park Foundation to fund the restoration of the Marine Corps War Memorial in Arlington, Virginia.

 In 2013 and 2015, he donated a total of $20 million to the Thomas Jefferson Foundation, which was used to rebuild at least two buildings in the enslaved community on Mulberry Row at Monticello, Jefferson's home.
 The funds were also used to restore Jefferson's original road scheme, restore Monticello's second and third stories, which were mostly empty, and replace infrastructure.

 In 2014, Rubenstein donated $10 million to Montpelier, James Madison's plantation house, to support its renovation.

 In 2014, Rubenstein donated $12 million towards the refurbishment of Arlington House at Arlington National Cemetery.
 The work was completed in 2021.
 He supported legislation to remove Robert E. Lee's name from the building (which is formally known as “Arlington House, The Robert E. Lee Memorial").

 In 2012, Rubenstein donated $7.5 million towards the repair of the Washington Monument, which had been damaged in an earthquake the previous year; he later donated another $3 million to refurbish the Monument’s elevator.

 On Presidents' Day 2016, Rubenstein presented a gift of $18.5 million to the National Park Foundation to expand educational resources, foster public access, and repair and restore the Lincoln Memorial on the National Mall in Washington, D.C.
 The Park Service plans to create 15,000 square feet of visitor space in the undercroft of the memorial.
 This gift, presented during National Park Service's centennial year, was Rubenstein's fourth gift to benefit US national parks.

 In 2019, Rubenstein donated $10 million for upgrades to the Thomas Jefferson Memorial in Washington, D.C.; the gift funded a new and expanded museum within the memorial, accessibility improvement, and expanded exhibit space.
 Work began in December 2021 and is expected to be complete in the spring of 2025.

 In 2020, he donated $10 million to the Library of Congress for the refurbishment of its Jefferson Building.
+He also is the chair of the National Book Festival.

 In 2024, Rubenstein contributed $1.5 million to an expansion and modernization of the Jewish Museum of Maryland.